House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Janka Hardness Scale Rating: 950

-When we talk about some of the best hardwoods, we need to mention Cherry.
-It’s another kind of hardwood people love for its looks and unique qualities.
-The main Cherry that’s used in the US is Black Cherry (American Cherry).
+When discussing some of the best hardwoods, we need to mention Cherry.
+It’s another wood people love for its looks and unique qualities.
+The main species used in the US is Black Cherry (American Cherry).
 It has a distinctive brown-reddish color that amazes everyone.
-It’s known for its excellent workability and durability and its primary use is for flooring, furniture, and cabinetry.
+It’s known for its excellent durability, and its primary use is for flooring, furniture, and cabinetry.
 It’s decay-resistant but not water-resistant, so we don’t recommend using Cherry furniture outside.

 Maple